Section 1. Respect for the Integrity of the Person, Including Freedom from:

 The law requires a government permit for an organized public assembly of any type.
 The government categorically forbids participation in political protests or unauthorized public assemblies, and security forces reportedly arrested demonstrators and detained them for brief periods.
-Security forces, nonetheless, allowed a small number of unauthorized demonstrations throughout the country, despite a 2011 Ministry of Interior statement that demonstrations were banned and that it would take “all necessary measures” against those seeking to “disrupt order.”
-The CSS reinforced the ministry’s position, stating that “demonstrations are prohibited in this country” and explaining that “the correct way in sharia of realizing common interests is by advising.”
+Security forces at times have allowed a small number of unauthorized demonstrations throughout the country.

 FREEDOM OF ASSOCIATION

 The law does not provide for freedom of association, and the government strictly limited this right.
 The government prohibited the establishment of political parties or any group it considered as opposing or challenging the regime.
 All associations must be licensed by the Ministry of Labor and Social Development and comply with its regulations.
 Some groups that advocated changing elements of the social or political order reported their licensing requests went unanswered for years, despite repeated inquiries.
 The ministry reportedly used arbitrary means, such as requiring unreasonable types and quantities of information, to delay and effectively deny licenses to associations.
-In November 2015 the cabinet passed a law authorizing the Ministry of Labor and Social Development to license NGOs.
-According to the International Center for Not-for-Profit Law, the Ministry of Labor and Social Development had registered 736 associations and 164 foundations as of April.
+In March 2016 a new law came into effect known as the Law on Associations and Foundations (Civil Society Organizations Law), which for the first time provided a comprehensive legal framework to govern the establishment, operation, and supervision of associations and foundations.
+By November 2016 the ministry licensed 153 associations and 11 foundations, mostly charitable, under the new law, according to the International Center for Not-for-Profit Law.
 The government previously provided licenses only to philanthropic and charitable societies; organizations that have social or research mandates required royal backing to avoid government interference or prosecution.

 c.
 Freedom of Religion